neals-sudo/PseudoGenius-AI/README.md

 ### Usage

-Create your pseudocode code inside of pseudo.yaml file, and then run:
+1. Create your pseudocode code inside of pseudo.yaml file
+2. Run the following command:

 ```bash

 python main.py <engine> <language>
 ```

-Replace engine with either "chatgpt" or "gemini" depends on the AI you want to use Replace <language> with the programming language that you want.
+3. Replace engine with either "chatgpt" or "gemini" depending on the AI you want to use.
+4. Replace <language> with the programming language that you want.
 Hit enter, and watch the magic happen!

 ## Examples